KUSENTEI!

 [1] According to some Japanese sources CH-25 was completed on 31 Jan 1942.

-[2] LtCdr Abele and GRUNION were lost on this, GRUNION's first war patrol.
-Japanese sources indicate that on 30 July 1942, GRUNION was sunk by the deck gun of freighter KANO MARU after the submarine attacked the maru with dud Mark XIV torpedoes, then surfaced to engage with her own deck gun.
+[2] LtCdr Abele and USS GRUNION were lost on this, USS GRUNION's first war patrol.
+Japanese sources indicate that on 30 July 1942, USS GRUNION was sunk by the deck gun of freighter KANO MARU after the submarine attacked the maru with dud Mark XIV torpedoes, then surfaced to engage with her own deck gun.
 KANO MARU herself, was sunk a week later at Kiska Harbor by USN PBY "Catalinas".

 -Bob Hackett, Sander Kingsepp and Peter Cundall.